-149. Chapter VIII calls on enterprises to act in accordance with fair business, marketing and advertising practices; ensuring that goods and services they provide meet legally required health and safety standards; informing consumers about the impact the production and consumption of their goods and (e)services may have on people and planet and about sustainable consumption; paying special attention to vulnerable and disadvantaged consumers; respecting consumer privacy; and providing consumers with access to remedy.
+Chapter VIII calls on enterprises to act in accordance with fair business, marketing and advertising practices; ensuring that goods and services they provide meet legally required health and safety standards; informing consumers about the impact the production and consumption of their goods and (e)services may have on people and planet and about sustainable consumption; paying special attention to vulnerable and disadvantaged consumers; respecting consumer privacy; and providing consumers with access to remedy.

-- 150. Overall, NCPs ranked Chapter VIII high in terms of continued relevance (8.3 out of 10).
-138 - 151.
-NCPs highlighted the following strengths: focus on consumer health and safety; provision of accurate, verifiable, and clear information to consumers and respect of consumers' privacy; focus on vulnerable consumers and digitalisation; and access to non-judicial dispute resolution. - 152.
+Overall, NCPs ranked Chapter VIII high in terms of continued relevance (8.3 out of 10).

+NCPs highlighted the following strengths: focus on consumer health and safety; provision of accurate, verifiable, and clear information to consumers and respect of consumers' privacy; focus on vulnerable consumers and digitalisation; and access to non-judicial dispute resolution.

 NCPs highlighted the following challenges: lack of updated information on emerging issues and policy developments with respect to digitalisation, artificial intelligence, online services, data protection and governance; and insufficient explanation of the notion of sustainable consumption.

-153. Since 2011, Chapter VIII has been invoked in 8% of cases submitted to NCPs, 139 of which one case focuses specifically on consumer interests (Individual and Royal Air Maroc, Moroccan NCP, 2019).
+Since 2011, Chapter VIII has been invoked in 8% of cases submitted to NCPs, of which two cases focus specifically on consumer interests (Individual and Royal Air Maroc, Moroccan NCP, 2019 and Ascoma International and M. Teumagnie, French NCP, 2020).
 Several factors may explain the relatively low reference: consumer protection legislation and enforcement is well developed in many adhering countries; awareness among consumers, either about their rights, or about the MNE Guidelines and the NCPs, may be low; increasingly complex and rapidly changing products, transactions, and (online) services may make it hard for consumers to understand who has caused the negative impact.

-- 154. NCP cases referring to consumer interests have focused on a broad range of issues including disclosure with respect to financial services and medical treatments, and online marketing and advertising practices.
+NCP cases referring to consumer interests have focused on a broad range of issues including disclosure with respect to financial services and medical treatments, and online marketing and advertising practices.
 The majority of cases concern alleged misinformation to consumers about the environmental impact of business activities.
-NCP specific instances relating to this Chapter include: - Environmental issues, climate change and disclosure: - o ING Bank and NGOs concerning climate policy, (Dutch NCP, 2017) - o BP and Client Earth, (UK NCP, 2019) - ANZ Banking Group and Friends of the Earth, Egan, Dodds and Simons, (Australian NCP, 2020) - Group PZU S.A. and Development YES Open-Pit Mines NO Foundation, (Polish NCP, 2018) - o Grupa OLX and Frank Bold Foundation, (Polish NCP, 2018) - o I-Buycott & Starbucks Coffee France, (French NCP, 2019) - Employment and industrial relations, general policies, disclosure, and human rights: Unilever and Trade Union N°1, Chilean Trade Union Confederation (CUT)., (Chilean NCP, 2019) - Consumer interests and the general policies chapter of the Guidelines: Public administration and defence in Australia, (Australian NCP, 2005) - General policies, Human rights, Consumer interests: Syngenta and Public Eye, Maharashtra Association of Pesticide Poisoned Persons (MAPPP), Pesticide Action Network (PAN), Constitutional and Human Rights (ECCHR) and Pesticide Action Network Asia Pacific (PANAP), (Swiss NCP, 2020) (in progress)
+NCP specific instances relating to this Chapter include:

+- Environmental issues, climate change and disclosure: - ING Bank and NGOs concerning climate policy, (Dutch NCP, 2017) - o BP and Client Earth, (UK NCP, 2019) - ANZ Banking Group and Friends of the Earth, Egan, Dodds and Simons, (Australian NCP, 2020) - Group PZU S.A. and Development YES Open-Pit Mines NO Foundation, (Polish NCP, 2018) - o Grupa OLX and Frank Bold Foundation, (Polish NCP, 2018) - o I-Buycott & Starbucks Coffee France, (French NCP, 2019) - Employment and industrial relations, general policies, disclosure, and human rights: Unilever and Trade Union N°1, Chilean Trade Union Confederation (CUT), (Chilean NCP, 2019) - Consumer interests and the general policies chapter of the Guidelines: Public administration and defence in Australia, (Australian NCP, 2005) - General policies, Human rights, Consumer interests: Syngenta and Public Eye, Maharashtra Association of Pesticide Poisoned Persons (MAPPP), Pesticide Action Network (PAN), Constitutional and Human Rights (ECCHR) and Pesticide Action Network Asia Pacific (PANAP), (Swiss NCP, 2020) (in progress), subsidiary of a French Bank and an individual in Cameroon (French NCP, 2018)